 Private rooms for groups of 3 or more

 It’s a no-brainer that larger groups can find good private rooms for much cheaper in motels, holiday parks and hotels.
-Motels and holiday parks will often have family rooms with en-suite and private kitchen for the same price as family room in a hostel with no other private facilities.
+Motels and holiday parks will often have family rooms with en-suite and private kitchen for the same price as a family room in a hostel with no other private facilities.

 For more comparisons, see Staying in a Private Room: Hostel, Motel or Hotel?